ResponsiveImagesCG/newsletters/RICG-newsletter-2015-04-27.md

 # Trending up

-**Teaser:** Usage is going up, Wordpress filesizes are going down, and you should really upgrade your dusty old Picturefill
+**Teaser:** Usage is going up, WordPress filesizes are going down, and you should really upgrade your dusty old Picturefill

 ## Put to work